Tania is Deputy Dean of Research in the School of Media and Communication at RMIT.

 - Lewis, T. (2017).
 (In Press) Sustainability, lifestyle and consumption in Asia In: Green Asia: Ecocultures, Sustainable Lifestyles, and Ethical Consumption, Taylor and Francis, United Kingdom

 - Pink, S.,Horst, H.,Postill, J.,Hjorth, L.,Lewis, T.,Tacchi, J. (2016).
 Digital ethnography: Principles and practices, Sage Publications Limited, Los Angeles, United States

 - Lewis, T.,Albert, V.,Hunter, S. (2016).
 Environmental equity: building policy and practice for the EPA, Victoria In: Environment Protection Authority Victoria Melbourne, Australia

 - Lewis, T. (2016).
 Inside out: A diasporic narrative In: Cultural Studies Review, 22, 287 - 293

 - Lewis, T. (2016).
 Adventures in love, risk and romance: Navigating post-traditional social relations on Indian dating shows In: European Journal of Cultural Studies, 20, 56 - 71

 - Lewis, T. (2016).
-(In Press) Ethical consumers and sustainability citizenship In: Sustainability Citizenship in Cities: Theory and Practices, Routledge, Oxon, United Kingdom
+Ethical consumers and sustainability citizenship In: Sustainability Citizenship in Cities: Theory and Practice, Routledge, Abingdon, United Kingdom

 - Lewis, T. (2016).
 Spirited publics?
 Post-secularism, enchantment and enterprise on Indian television In: Contemporary Publics: Shifting Boundaries in New Media, Technology and Culture, Palgrave Macmillan UK, London, UK